5 Bedroom Ensuite Villa for Sale in Madliena - €3,495,000

 Looking to buy property in Malta?
-Browse our selection of 2+ verified properties for sale across the island.
+Browse our selection of 13+ verified properties for sale across the island.
 Whether you're looking for an investment property, a family home, or a holiday retreat, Malta offers excellent opportunities.

-Malta's property market offers diverse options from modern apartments and penthouses in Sliema and St Julian's to traditional townhouses and houses of character in Valletta and the Three Cities.
+Malta's property marketoffers diverse options from modern apartments and penthouses in Sliema and St Julian's to traditional townhouses and houses of character in Valletta and the Three Cities.
 Villas with pools are available in quieter areas like Madliena and Mellieħa.

 Property prices in Malta vary significantly by type and location.
 Apartments typically range from €150,000-500,000, townhouses from €300,000-800,000, and villas from €500,000 to several million euros.
 Seafront and Sliema properties command premium prices.